Our Review Process

 How do Micronutrients impact our health?

 Maintaining the right balance of micronutrients in our bodies is necessary for a healthy mind and body.
 While vitamins are essential for energy generation, immune health, and other crucial functions, our body needs minerals for better bone health, growth, fluid regulation, and cognitive functions.
+This is due to the fact that micronutrients are involved in almost every bodily activity.

 There are hundreds of supplements available in the market that claim to have all necessary micronutrients.
 But, the efficacy of consuming micronutrients through these supplements is highly debatable.
 The significant concern with micronutrient supplements is that many products have an unregulated quantity of vitamins and minerals in them.